fortzsu/hand-history-replayer-spring/README.md

 ## Usage
  - The application runs on Localhost
  - Backend (localhost: 8080): run HandHistoryReplayerSpringApplication.java
- - Frontend (localhost: 4200): cd frontend folder | npm i | ng s --open (Node.js, Angular CLI needed)
+ - Frontend (localhost: 4200): cd frontend folder | npm i | ng serve --open (Node.js, Angular CLI needed)

- - Running app:
+ - The running app has:
-1 - The user could upload the file (stored in resources/templates folder for trial purposes)
+1 - A button to upload the Hand history file (an example file is stored in resources/templates folder)
-2 - Click to the Hand button
+2 - A button to show the played hands and further details
-3 - The app shows the details of the Poker Hands

 ## Room for improvement
  - Now works only for a hardcoded user